pT-Scripts/pT-PreBot/README.md

 **Description:**
 pT-PreBot is an IRC bot designed for managing pre-release data and integrating with MySQL databases, specifically tailored for eggdrop bots.

-- Bug Fixes: Various bug fixes and optimizations for better performance and reliability.

 ## Features:
 - **Fast Addpre System for Insert to database, that Supports:** !addpre !info !genre !addurl !nuke !unnuke
 - **Extended Search System that Supports:** !pre !dupe !group !db